Stevenhaque/Chrome-Extension/README.md

 #  Chrome Extension
-A Chrome extension that generates jokes
+A Chrome extension that generates jokes.